+Why is French Good for business?
 The value of speaking a second language is often neglected in the workplace.
 While English may be the language of the vast majority for international commerce, speaking the language of your foreign counterpart or colleague like French offers fantastic benefits to you and your employees.
+Is the French language good for business?
 Learning French can benefit you in the corporate world in a number of ways, ten of these benefits are outlined below.

 1. International Networking Opportunities